White Chocolate Cranberry Cookies

 - 1 cup (100 g) Dried cranberry

-- Chill the cookies for just 15 minutes.
-Use a cookie scoop or a spoon to drop cookie dough balls on two baking sheets lined with silicon mats or parchment paper.
-Pro tip - You can also drop the dough balls on a cookie sheet and freeze them until firm.
-Then, freeze the dough balls in freezer bags for up to 3 months.
+- Chill – Chill the cookie dough for just 15 minutes.
+Use a cookie scoop or a spoon to drop cookie dough balls on two baking sheets lined with silicone mats or parchment paper.

 - Bake for 10 to 12 mins or until the edges are lightly golden brown.